octochangelog/octochangelog-webapp/CONTRIBUTING.md

 - Git
 - Latest version of Node.js 14
-- npm v8 package manager (should be provided by Node.js)
+- npm v8 package manager (bundled with Node.js)

 This guide assumes you'll run the code on your workstation directly.